philgyford/django-spectator/README.rst

 Overview
 ********

-There are two main parts to Spectator: Reading and Events (movies, concerts, etc).
+There are two main parts to Spectator: Reading and Events (movies, gigs, etc).
 They both share Creators.

 Creators
 ========